-Full-time students are exempt from paying Council Tax.
+However, most full-time students are exempt from paying Council Tax.
 If all adults in a property are students, then the property as a whole will be exempt from Council Tax.
-Where a student resides with a non-student adult, the property will attract a 25% Council Tax discount.
-The student is not legally liable to pay Council Tax.
+Where a student resides with a non-student adult, a Council Tax charge will apply – the student is not normally liable to pay Council Tax.

-For those students who commence studies out-with standard semester dates, a Council Tax Exemption Certificate may be obtained from The Registry.
+For those students who commence studies out-with standard semester dates, you will need to request a Council Tax Exemption Certificate.
 This service is automatically provided for all eligible students UNLESS a student indicates they do not wish to claim exemption from the payment of Council Tax.
 If you do not intend to claim the exemption you should confirm this by ticking the 'opt out' box on the matriculation schedule.
 Those students whose semester address is elsewhere should contact their local authority for the appropriate form and submit it to the Registry for confirmation.

 Times Higher Education, Student Experience Survey 2010-2015